floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 *Research Question 3*: How can static analysis of source code identify module boundaries in a modular monolith architecture that maximize internal cohesion and minimize external coupling?

-The motivation behind the first research question is to investigate the potential merits and demerits of the modular monolith architecture with a particular focus on its application to migrating existing monolith codebases.
+The motivation behind the first research question is to investigate the potential advantages and drawbacks of the modular monolith architecture with a particular focus on its application to migrating existing monolith codebases.
 To answer this question, we will first define the modular monolith architecture on the basis of existing literature, and examine what sets it apart from monolith and microservices architectures.
-Then, we will proceed to investigate the merits and demerits of the software architecture when migrating existing monolith codebases to a modular monolith architecture.
+Then, we will proceed to investigate the advantages and drawbacks of the software architecture when migrating existing monolith codebases to a modular monolith architecture.

 The second research question is motivated by the observed need for reducing the complexity and error-proneness of manual modularization efforts.
 We will explore the existing (semi-)automated technologies to assist in modularization of monolith codebases in the literature.